Aerosmite/pics-sorter/README.md

 **Don't forget to make a backup first**.

-*Mac*
 ```
-python /Path/to/file_sorter.py
+ >>> python /Path/to/file_sorter.py
 ```
 ### How it works ?

-The program collect the `GPS` and `CreationDate` data of all the files in dir_path using Exiftool.
+The program collect the `GPS` and `CreationDate` data of all files in dir_path using Exiftool.

-Then, it test the distance and the duration between each files and if it's higher than `distance_max` or `duration_max` value, it groups all the previous matching files into one folder, named by the place and the period.
+Then, it test the distance and the duration between each: if it's higher than `distance_max` or `duration_max`, it groups all the previous matching files into one folder, named by the place and the period.

 ## Contributing